Protecting yourself from Insect Bites of both Mosquitoes and Tsetse Flies

 The Australian Product RID – The Best Insect Repellent for your Safari in Uganda

 The Best Insect Repellent for your Safari in Uganda.
-Africa is a continent with some of the best wildlife, primates, birds, reptiles, and more.
-Africa is also home to an abundance of bugs, flies, mosquitoes, and tsetse flies.
+Africa has some of the best wildlife, primates, birds, reptiles, etc. Africa is also home to an abundance of bugs, flies, mosquitoes, and tsetse flies.

 Bugs abound in Africa as they do in Uganda and Rwanda.
-We will give you some of the best ways to protect yourself and make your time on safari a most pleasant one.
+We will give you some of the best ways to protect yourself and make your time on Safari a pleasant one.

-You can get bitten by insects anywhere in the world, including on an African Safari.
-It is as Bert McCoy said, “If you stay long enough in paradise, you’re bound to get bitten by mosquitoes.”
+You can get bitten by insects anywhere globally, including an African Safari.
+As Bert McCoy said, “If you stay long enough in paradise, you’re bound to get bitten by mosquitoes.”

 True, unless you use effective preventative measures that work and are beyond homespun legends and myths.